PG Diploma (Postgraduate Diploma) Clinical NeuropsychologyFind a programme

 Please visit our programme catalogue for full details of the structure and unit content.

-You must have a clinical doctorate in psychology (DClinPsy) and be registered as a clinical psychologist with the Health and Care Professions Council.
+You must have a doctorate in clinical psychology (DClinPsy) and be registered as a psychologist with the Health and Care Professions Council.

 See international equivalent qualifications on the International Office website.